nevehallon/frontend-nanodegree-feedreader/README.md

 ## About This Project
 *This project is based on the concept of test-driven JavaScript programming.
-Here, I have used the starter code given by Udacity and the jasmine testing framework to create a series of test suites for the efficiency of my application.*
+Here, I have used the starter code given by Udacity and the jasmine testing framework to create a series of test suites for the long-term efficiency of my application.*

 ## Getting it to work in your browser